hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 230

-Your wives are tillage for you, so come to your tillage as you please, and send forth something good for yourselves.
+Your wives are a [place of] tillage for you, so come to your tillage as you please, and send forth something good for yourselves.
 Fear Allah and know that you will meet Him, and give glad tidings to the believers.”

 # 231